Fluoride: Hazard maps for fluoride in groundwater

 Around one-third of the human population drinks water from groundwater resources.
-Of this, about 10%, approximately three hundred million people, obtains water from groundwater resources that are heavily contaminated with arsenic or fluoride.
+Of this, about 10%, approximately 300 million people, obtain water from groundwater resources that are heavily contaminated with arsenic or fluoride.
 These trace elements derive mainly from minerals.
 Maps locating potential problematic wells are available.

 Topical

 Concentrated fluoride solutions are corrosive.
 Gloves made of nitrile rubber are worn when handling fluoride compounds.
 The hazards of solutions of fluoride salts depend on the concentration.
 In the presence of strong acids, fluoride salts release hydrogen fluoride, which is corrosive, especially toward glass.

 Other derivatives

 Organic and inorganic anions are produced from fluoride, including: